Boat carrying survivors from Mozambique militant attack on gas town arrives in Pemba | Law-Order

 Boat carrying survivors from Mozambique militant attack on gas town arrives in Pemba

-Reuters has not been able to independently verify the accounts from Palma.
-Most means of communication to the town were cut off after the attack began last Wednesday.
+Reuters has not been able to independently verify the accounts from the town.
+Most means of communication were cut off after the attack began last Wednesday.
 Phone calls to Mozambique's government and security officials went unanswered on Thursday.
 The ferry docked at around 8 a.m. local time (0600 GMT) in Pemba, the provincial capital of Cabo Delgado.

 A diplomatic source with direct knowledge of the rescue operation said there were roughly 1,200 people on board, including 300 children and 400 women.
 The source said all those on board were people displaced by the violence.
 An official at the International Committee of the Red Cross said the government was screening those arriving at Pemba to prevent infiltration by armed groups.